PunGy/Dockport/README.md

 You can update this objects for more convenient work
 * `config` - basic config of file, here specified name of server, delimiters and so on...
 * `abbreviations` - abbreviations to shortening long words, you can add your own
+* `envNameContainer` - searching field for prefix of container